DataDog/the-monitor/rds-aurora/monitor_aurora_using_datadog.md

 <h2 class="anchor" id="connect-datadog-to-cloudwatch">Connect Datadog to CloudWatch</h2>

-To start monitoring metrics from Amazon's Relational Database Service (RDS), you just to configure our [CloudWatch integration][aws-integration].
+To start monitoring metrics from Amazon's Relational Database Service (RDS), you just need to configure our [CloudWatch integration][aws-integration].
 Create a new user via [the IAM console][iam] in AWS and grant that user (or group of users) read-only permissions to these three services, at a minimum:

 1. EC2
 1. CloudWatch